bartsolutions/bartsolutions.github.io/_posts/2020-12-05-google-analytics-analysis-simple-tutorial.md

 1. You need a bunch of data for you to play around
 2. You need a bunch of real data so it makes your study *interesting*

-For item 1, fortunately GA provides a bunch of demo data for every new GA account
+For item 1, fortunately GA provides a bunch of demo data for everyone, free.

 **Click the link below to get the access to the GA demo data**
  <https://analytics.google.com/analytics/web/demoAccount>